endpointservices/mps3/docs/S3 XML Escaping Cases.md

    <StartAfter>string</StartAfter>
 </ListBucketResult>
 ```
-The most salient thing for listing is the `<Contents>` block's which enumerate the contents of the bucket.
-Of particular interest is the `<Key>` element, which specifies keys you can lookup with a `GetObject` API request.
+The most salient thing for listing is the `<Contents>` blocks which enumerate the contents of the bucket.
+Of particular interest is the `<Key>` element, which specifies keys you can look up with a `GetObject` API request.

 ### Escaping

 One of the most notorious difficulties with [XML is escaping](https://stackoverflow.com/questions/1091945/what-characters-do-i-need-to-escape-in-xml-documents).
-Control characters like `<` are special which should be replaces with `&lt`.
+Control characters like `<` are special and should be replaced with `&lt`.
 Slashes  `/` are super special and directory deliminators.
-Furthermore XML supports a special block syntax `<![CDATA[...]]>` for character data that should *not* be escaped.
+Furthermore, XML supports a special block syntax `<![CDATA[...]]>` for character data that should *not* be escaped.

 So this begs the question, what does the S3 API return when the keys contain special data?
-I tried uploading files with the following keys, throught the S3 console interface
+I tried uploading files with the following keys, through the S3 console interface
 - `&lt`
 - `<![CDATA[...]]>`
 - `foo<Contents>`